 How to use the Fairphone 2 public software bug tracker

-To log and monitor software bugs and feature requests on Fairphone 2, we use the public bug tracker.
-When you are not familiar with a bug tracker, we will guide you via the instructions below.
+To log and monitor software bugs, and feature requests on Fairphone 2, we use a public bug tracker.
+The goal of this article is to help you familiarize yourself with the tool.

 You can report any software related problem with your Fairphone 2 in the bug tracker but it needs some preparation.

-Second, you have to collect some information on your bug to use the bug tracker.
+- Second, you have to collect some information about your bug to use the bug tracker.

 An easy bug to identify is one that is always there for you to see, like a typo in a menu.